sokolhessnerlab/sokolhessnerlab.github.io/index.md

 It's your responsibility to keep this profile up to date.
 If anything changes, ask Peter to update the relevant portion of your profile.

+## Lab Tools

+We use programming tools for a lot of our work.
+Install at least the following, in addition to Slack and GitHub Desktop:
+- **MATLAB**.
+DU has a site license.
+See [here](https://www.du.edu/it/services/software/software-catalog/98fd1bf31b3c74101f05433fbd4bcb8e) to download and install.
+- **R**.
+R is free.
+We suggest using RStudio (Desktop edition).
+See [here](https://www.rstudio.com/products/rstudio/) to download and install.

+You may want to consider other tools too, including Python (_free_), the Adobe Creative Suite (_DU site license_; e.g., Illustrator, Photoshop), Office 365 (_DU site license_; see [here](https://www.du.edu/it/services/software/software-catalog/c92f351698f2f500dd56f94121b032e7)), and more.

 ## Lab Space

 The lab is located in Room 155 of Frontier Hall (2155 S. Race St.), on the University of Denver campus.
 Experiment rooms are immediately adjacent to lab.